Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 This anticipatory leadership— seeing around two corners —keeps organizations from drifting, stalling, or getting stuck.
 It cultivates agility and maturity.

-Ryan taught me that great leaders don’t just respond to reality—they work hard to see it, predict it, prepare for it, and stay ahead of it.
+Leaders don’t just respond to reality—they work hard to see it, predict it, prepare for it, and stay ahead of it.

 Conclusion